Vrushabh156/ProductList-App/README.md

   ○ Lottie for Animations

   ○ Circular Progress Indicators for Loading States

+  ○ Retrofit for API Calls

 ---